 The law affords everyone ‘due process.’
 Or in plain English, before you can sue someone, you have to first tell them what you want and why.
 Yes – a divorce is a lawsuit!
 Your spouse therefore must receive notice (via “service”) that you have filed suit, as well as notice of what exactly you are suing them for.
 In other words, you have to tell your spouse the legal reason for your requested divorce.
 If you do not get your spouse properly served, your case can be delayed.

 Types of service:

 There are several ways to ensure your ex-to-be receives their due process in a divorce action.
-The first, and most common type of service is personal service.
-Personal service is the most reliable method, and most courts will require this be done before any other methods.
+The first, a more well-known method, is personal service; it’s considered the most reliable option.
 Someone who is not a party to the case must personally deliver the documents to the opposing party.
-Friend or acquitance, the third party must be over 18.
-The local sheriff or a professional process server can also help effectuate service if you do not want to get anyone else involved.
+Friend or acquaintance, the third party must be over 18.
+The local sheriff or a professional process server can also help effectuate service, for a fee, if you do not want to get anyone else involved.
 Service can happen anywhere and anytime– at home, in public, or even at work.
 It does not matter if the opposing party refuses to take the papers when they are handed to them.
 Service is valid even if they set the documents on fire, as long as the server properly fills out a Proof of Service – a court form which tells the judge when, where and how process was served.
 The Proof of Service must be filed with the court.